davidmchris/machine-learning/projects/capstone/Project/capstone report.md

  - Visit count with heuristic
  For more information see [his paper](https://github.com/udacity/machine-learning/blob/master/projects/capstone/report-example-3.pdf).

  I will use the random and visit count methods to do my exploration as well as trying A\*.
 A\* is normally used to find the shortest path to the goal when the maze is already known.
-My algorithm uses A\* to reach the goal by replanning every time something new is learned like Stanley, the car that won the DARPA challenge for self driving cars.
+My algorithm uses A\* to reach the goal by re-planning every time something new is learned like Stanley, the car that won the DARPA challenge for self driving cars.
 It then switches the heuristic to go back to the start.
 Once it reaches the start, it goes back towards the goal again.
 It continues in this way until it traverses the same path to the goal twice.
 This should be the shortest path.

  The greater the maze coverage that the robot can get in the first run, the more likely it is to find the shortest path in the second run.
 Since the moves in the second run are 30 times more expensive than the moves in the first run, it makes sense to use 30 more moves during run 1 to decrease the shortest path by one move during run 2.

 The purpose of the second run is to get to the goal as fast as possible.
 While there are multiple ways to find the path to the goal of a maze, A\* will find the shortest path efficiently.
 If the whole maze is not explored, the algorithm will have to be re-run every time something new is seen just like in the exploration phase.
 I use A\* in the second run for all of my controllers.

-I expect that the visit count with heuristic controller will be the most consistently best performer, but I expect the A\* return algorithm to work better on some mazes.
+I expect that the visit count controller will be the most consistently best performer, but I expect the A\* return algorithm to work better on some mazes.

 ### Metrics
-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

 These are the metrics I have defined for evaluating my algorithms:

  - N1: Number of moves in the first run
  - N2: Number of moves in the second run
  - Mouse score: N2 + N1/30
- - Exploration efficiency: (j / j\_total) / N1 where j is number of known maze cell junctions and j\_total is the total number of cell junctions in the maze.
+ - Exploration Efficiency: j / N1 where j is number of known maze cell junctions (walls or not walls)

- N1 will give an idea of how many moves

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration
-In this section, you will be expected to analyze the data you are using for the problem.
-This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
-The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
-Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
-Questions to ask yourself when writing this section:
-- _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
-Has a data sample been provided to the reader?_
-- _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
-Have any relevant results from this calculation been discussed?_
-- _If a dataset is **not** present for this problem, has discussion been made about the input space or input data for your problem?_
-- _Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)_

 The mazes are defined by input files which have 4-bit integers where the bits represent which sides of each square have walls.
 The mouse can occupy one square at a time and moves in discrete jumps.
 The mouse cannot move through walls.
 The center of the maze is a 2x2 goal area.
 After the mouse reaches the goal on the first run, it can keep exploring or choose to end the run.
 The mouse starts both runs in the bottom left corner, facing up.
 The starting square has walls on three sides with the open side facing up.
 There is a wall running around the outside of the maze blocking the mouse from leaving.

 Some of the first questions I had when starting this project was why the mouse doesn't have a back sensor and why the tester does not provide the location of the robot in the next_move method.
 After thinking it through, the mouse does not need a back sensor since it is known the mouse starts at 0,0 with walls on three sides.
 Since the mouse first rotates, then moves, it will see any square using its sensors before it gets there.
 The tester does not provide the location of the robot because robots in the real world have to perform localization.
 Due to the discrete nature of the simulation and the exact movements, there will never be any doubt about where the robot is as long as it doesn't make a move that would crash it into a wall.

-Each maze has some charactersitics that make it difficult or impossible for some maze solving algorithms to work.
+Each maze has some characteristics that make it difficult or impossible for some maze solving algorithms to work.
 For example, in all three test mazes the goal walls are not connected to the outer walls of the maze.
 This would prevent a wall-following algorithm from finding the goal.

 ### Exploratory Visualization
-In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
-The visualization should adequately support the data being used.
-Discuss why this visualization was chosen and how it is relevant.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant characteristic or feature about the dataset or input data?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_

 Shortest paths: